What to know about Hurricane Milton as it churns toward Florida's Gulf Coast

 When will Milton make landfall and how strong will it be?

-Milton is expected to make landfall on Florida's central Gulf coast late Wednesday.
-Forecasters said Tuesday that although it will likely fluctuate in intensity, Milton will remain "an extremely dangerous hurricane " through landfall.
+Milton is expected to make landfall on Florida's Gulf Coast late Wednesday or early Thursday.

 “We must be prepared for a major, major impact to the west coast of Florida,” Florida Gov. Ron DeSantis said Tuesday.

-As of Tuesday afternoon, Milton was about 520 miles (835 kilometers) southwest of Tampa with sustained winds of 155 mph (250 kph).
+As of Wednesday morning, the storm was about 250 miles (405 kilometers) southwest of Tampa with sustained winds of 155 mph (250 kph).

+“A northeastward motion with some increase in forward speed is expected” through Wednesday night, the hurricane center said.

-With the storm expected to remain fairly strong as it crosses Florida, hurricane warnings were extended early Tuesday to parts of the state’s east coast.
+With Milton expected to remain fairly strong as it crosses Florida, hurricane warnings were extended early Tuesday to parts of the state’s east coast.

 Why are scientists saying this is a weird storm season?